-SSA (senile systemic amyloidosis): Caused by misfolding and aggregation of wild-type TTR (thus also termed ATTRwt)
+ATTRwt (wild-type ATTR; previously termed senile systemic amyloidosis or SSA): Caused by misfolding and aggregation of wild-type TTR (wild-type ATTR)

 AA (secondary amyloidosis): Caused by aggregation of an acute phase reactant, serum amyloid A

-Amyloidosis caused by aggregation of β2-microglobulin (Aβ2) can occur in patients on long-term hemodialysis, but the incidence has declined with use of modern high-flow dialysis membranes.
+Amyloidosis caused by aggregation of beta-2-microglobulin can occur in patients on long-term hemodialysis, but the incidence has declined with use of modern high-flow dialysis membranes.

-Localized forms of amyloidosis appear to be caused by local production and deposition of an amyloidogenic protein (including immunoglobulin light chains) within the affected organ rather than by deposition of circulating proteins.
-Frequently involved sites include the CNS (eg, in Alzheimer disease), skin, upper or lower airways, bladder, and other sites.
+Localized forms of amyloidosis appear to be caused by local production and deposition of an amyloidogenic protein (most often immunoglobulin light chains) within the affected organ rather than by deposition of circulating proteins.
+Frequently involved sites include the CNS (eg, in Alzheimer disease), skin, upper or lower airways, lung parenchyma, bladder, eyes, and breasts.

-Because SSA and AL amyloidosis both can cause cardiomyopathy, and because monoclonal gammopathies not associated with amyloidosis may be present in patients in this age group, it is essential to accurately type the amyloid so that patients with SSA are not inappropriately treated with chemotherapy (which is used for AL).
+ATTRwt is caused by aggregation and deposition of wild-type TTR, clinically targeting the heart.
+ATTRwt is increasingly recognized as a cause of infiltrative cardiomyopathy in older men.
+The genetic and epigenetic factors leading to ATTRwt are unknown.
+Because ATTRwt and AL amyloidosis both can cause cardiomyopathy, and because amyloidogenic monoclonal gammopathies may be present in patients in this age group, it is essential to accurately type the amyloid so that patients with ATTRwt are not inappropriately treated with chemotherapy (which is used for AL).

 Symptoms and signs of systemic amyloidosis are nonspecific, often resulting in delays in diagnosis.
 Suspicion of amyloidosis should be increased in patients with a progressive multisystem disease process.